Hamlabs/ArcticTracker-docs/docs/setup.rst

 If at least one tracker is connected it will automatically discover other trackers on the LAN (using mDNS).
 To connect to them, click the callsign-box and (if not added earlier) add the API-key.

-The web-app has a menu with 5 choices:
+The web-app has a menu line with 5 choices:

 * *Status* - show info on tracker
 * *Wifi* - configure Wifi access points, Wifi Soft AP and keys.